Nishant-Ramakuru/san/content/authors/admin/_index.md

 ---
 Greetings to my website Folks!

+Leveraging 3 years of industry experience, and 2 years of focused business analysis, I thrive in client communication and data analysis, delivering effective solutions.
+My background spans the aerial imagery and manufacturing industries, focusing on mixing technology, data, and innovation.
+As a proven group leader, I bridge technical requirements and business outcomes, addressing client and team needs across diverse sectors.

 [University of Bristol, UK](https://www.bristol.ac.uk/)[Designing Considerate Swarms](https://direct.mit.edu/isal/proceedings/isal2021/33/86/102901) in MIT press, at the ALIFE 2021.
 Prior to this I worked as a Robotics Engineer at [HALCON](https://halcon.ae/) and as a Machine Learning Engineer at [ALGO8](https://algo8.ai/) after passing out from the International Institute Of Information Technology, Pune, with a BEng in Electronics.